-3.80 Given the acknowledged low levels of awareness about the Convention among some key stakeholders, the OPCW needs to identify target audiences and develop approaches specific to each of them.
-Such approaches could include educational materials for secondary and tertiary level students (utilising new technologies such as e-learning and social networks), codes of conduct for scientists in academia and industry, and incorporation of the norms and prohibitions under the Convention into courses on the responsible conduct of research and discussions on the social responsibility of scientists.
-Some work has already been conducted in this area by the OPCW and IUPAC,40 and the temporary working group on education and outreach, recently established by the SAB, which convened in April and November 2012,41 will make recommendations on how to take this work forward.
+industry, and incorporation of the norms and prohibitions under the Convention into courses on the responsible conduct of research and discussions on the social responsibility of scientists.
+Some work has already been conducted in this area by the OPCW and IUPAC, and the temporary working group on education and outreach, recently established by the SAB, which convened its first meeting in April 2012, will make recommendations on how to take this work forward.

-- 3.81 The SAB and its temporary working groups will play a key role in monitoring developments in science and technology.42 This role is already reflected in the terms of reference of the SAB,43 but could need to be strengthened in light of the pace and complexity of current advances.
-To explore the issue of convergence between chemistry and biology in further detail, the SAB has established a temporary working group on this subject, which convened in November 2011 and September 2012.44 - 3.82 The Secretariat is also exploring the extent to which it can use "horizon-scanning" techniques to monitor developments in science and technology, particularly those that are not yet on the agenda of the SAB and its temporary working groups.45 Using these techniques would allow the Secretariat to conduct a systematic examination of advances in science and technology, while allowing the SAB to focus in depth on issues identified as being of direct relevance to the Convention.
+- 3.75 The SAB and its temporary working groups will play a key role in monitoring developments in science and technology.
+This role is already reflected in the terms of reference of the SAB, but could need to be strengthened in light of the pace and complexity of current advances.
+To explore the issue of convergence between chemistry and biology in further detail, the SAB has established a temporary working group on this subject, which convened its first meeting in November 2011. - 3.76 The Secretariat is also exploring the extent to which it can use "horizon-scanning" techniques to monitor developments in science and technology, particularly those that are not yet on the agenda of the SAB and its temporary working groups.
+Using these techniques would allow the Secretariat to conduct a systematic examination of advances in science and technology, while allowing the SAB to focus in depth on issues identified as being of direct relevance to the Convention.
 Assessments emanating from the Secretariat's "horizon-scanning" activities could also be shared with States Parties, particularly those without the resources to conduct such analyses themselves, thus contributing to their capacity development.

-3.83 The Convention remains a singular legal treaty regime.
+3.77 The Convention remains a singular legal treaty regime.
 However, it is apparent that the scientific and technological environment in which the Convention exists has changed significantly since the time of the treaty's negotiation.
 While scientific and technological convergence does not imply legal or political convergence of any of the relevant treaty regimes, it has implications for them and requires closer collaboration and more intensive dialogue between them.
-Looking to the future, it will be necessary
+Looking to the future, it will be necessary for the OPCW to strengthen its monitoring of scientific and technological advances, which will require calling on the expertise of a broader network of stakeholders than has previously been the case.

-40 For example, Graham S. Pearson, Edwin D. Becker, and Leiv K. Sydnes, "Why Codes of Conduct Matter", Chemistry International, Vol. 33, No. 6 (November-December 2011).
+&lt;sup>37 For example, Graham S. Pearson, Edwin D. Becker, and Leiv K. Sydnes, "Why Codes of Conduct Matter", Chemistry International, Vol. 33, No. 6 (November-December 2011).

-41 Annex 2 of SAB-18/1, dated 19 April 2012.
+&lt;sup>38 Annex 2 of SAB-18/1, dated 19 April 2012.

-42 Page 4 of the Informal Summary of Discussions at the Ambassadors' Retreat on Future Priorities of the OPCW, held in The Hague on 24 May 2012.
+&lt;sup>39 Page 4 of the Informal Summary of Discussions at the Ambassadors' Retreat on Future Priorities of the OPCW, held in The Hague on 24 May 2012.

-43 Paragraph 2 of the Annex to C-II/DEC.10/Rev.1, dated 2 December 2004.
+Paragraph 2 of the Annex to C-II/DEC.10/Rev.1, dated 2 December 2004.

-44 Annex 3 of SAB-17/1, dated 23 November 2011; Annex 3 of SAB-19/1, dated 12 September 2012.
+Annex 3 of SAB-17/1, dated 23 November 2011.

-45 Paragraph 71 of the report of the Advisory Panel on Future OPCW Priorities (Annex 2 of S/951/2011).
+&lt;sup>42 Paragraph 71 of the report of the Advisory Panel on Future OPCW Priorities (Annex 2 of S/951/2011).